 Tags: Add tags to help organize the feedback.
 For guidance, see Tags in this article.

 Effort: If you're in a position to accurately estimate the effort your request will require, then you can add it using the Effort slider.
 If you're unsure, leave it for the Product team or Engineers to decide.

 Visibility: If you're making a private request, then change the visibility of your request before you submit it.

-For information on how to create the request form, see Request form setup and customization.
+For information on how to create the request form, see The Feedback request form and Customize request the form.